 We, at inBed, are excited to be featured in the Sweet Mama section of Sweetspot.ca!

-As a mom with two little boys, I’m so honored to be mentioned in a website that has so many great articles, resources and retail items perfectly suited for my own lifestyle and with what we do here at inBed.
+As a mom with three boys, I’m so honored to be mentioned in a website that has so many great articles, resources and retail items perfectly suited for my own lifestyle and with what we do here at inBed.

 inBed Organics was proud to be an official sponsor of the 2009 *"JUNO Awards":http://www.junoawards.ca/ *Presenter/Performer Gift Bag!

 “Many mothers worry about their newborns dying from crib death, but most feel they can’t do much to prevent it.
 Not so for one Vancouver mom.
 When Jem Terra arrived home six years ago with her first child, she asked herself, “What are we sleeping on?”